-Budgeted cost: £ 25593
+Budgeted cost: £ 27,324

 Activity Evidence that supports this approach Challenge number(s) addressed PP Coordinator role A well-managed assessment and finance plan for the year.
 1, 2, 3, and 4 Improve enrichment opportunities and uptake (including outdoor activities, arts, culture capital and trips) for all disadvantaged students.
 Extracurricular activities are an important part of education.
 These approaches may increase engagement in learning, but it is important to consider how increased engagement will be translated into improved teaching and learning.
 Supporting resources: • The EEF Toolkit has a strand on arts participation.
 University of Northampton research increase cultural capital and engagement EEF Toolkit - +4 months for outdoor adventure learning Disadvantage starts before school - 2/5 attainment gap before a child is 5.
 A child's birth becomes its destiny.
 'The Matthew Effect' suggests the disadvantaged will get more disadvantaged over time.
-Cultural Capital: disadvantaged 2 Continuous support to provide laptops and devices to PP pupils, especially those in KS3 and KS4.
-Evidence shows that the pandemic and resulting school closures widened the attainment gap between PP and their peers.
-This was in part due to lack of devices and resources at home for PP pupils.
-1 and 2 Duke of Edinburgh's Award & CCF (Cadet Forces) Nationally accepted and evidenced, cultural and social mobility development activity.
-Externally assessed and awarded commendation EEF Toolkit - +4 months for outdoor adventure learning 2 and 4 Financial support for uniform There are a range of approaches which aim to improve school attendance.
+Cultural Capital: disadvantaged 2 and 4 Duke of Edinburgh's Award & CCF (Cadet Forces) Nationally accepted and evidenced, cultural and social mobility development activity.
+Externally assessed and awarded commendation EEF Toolkit - +4 months for outdoor adventure learning 2 and 4 Financial support for uniform, additional extra qualifications, footwear for clubs and ICT needs.
+There are a range of approaches which aim to improve school attendance.
 Levels of parental engagement are consistently associated with improved academic outcomes 2 and 3

-Total budgeted cost: £ £65,010
+Total budgeted cost: £ 72,075